wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 version_mgmt:
 ---

+**Lowlight:**

+1. Storage is wasted on the overflow area, if most lines can be compressed to the target size.
+It is better to use a more complicated address mapping scheme, i.e., per-page overflow page, which can be easily achieved without any GPU side modification (the GPU should request such a page to the host CPU if it is not there yet).

 This paper proposes Buddy Compression, a GPGPU main memory compression scheme for simplicity and effectiveness.
 The paper is motived by the fact that modern GPU workload sizes often exceed the maximum possible memory size of the GPU device, while the latter is difficult to scale due to physical constraints.